Qwerty-Space/tanyabot/README.md

 ## Adding Custom Plugins

 Create a new plugin file using the template `{name}plugin.py`.
 For example `my_plugin.py`.
 `from telethon import events, sync` and `from .global_functions import probability` (optional) should be at the top.
 Then just add whatever you want.
-See [start_plugin](plugins//assumption_plugin.py) as an example/template.
+See [this plugin](plugins//assumption_plugin.py) as an example/template.
 (And please don't be offended)